software-assignments-spring2021/spring-2019-rally/CONTRIBUTING.md

 * Gracefully accepting constructive criticism.
 * Focusing on what is best for the community and the mutual end goal.

+**Scrum Meeting Times:**
+- Meet in person: 5:30PM on Mondays, 1:45PM on Tuesdays and Thursdays after class
+- Meet over Slack: 12:30PM on Saturdays

 ### **Git Workflow:**
 Every developer should follow the standard procedures of working in a decentralized environment.
 One person will be tasked in the team to manage the master branch and make sure there are no conflicts between branches.